asgerf/bracket-rename/README.md

 # Change Log

+#### 0.2.4 December 8, 2013
+- Compatibility with API changes to ModalBar in Sprint 35.

 #### 0.2.3 October 17, 2013
 - Fix for new version of Brackets (Sprint 32).
 The API for ModalBar had changed and was not backward compatible.